Back to top

 • If HRT is started after the age of 60 or after 10 years, the evidence we have suggests that there should not be a significant increase in the risk of heart disease.

-• However, there is also evidence suggesting that starting older oral forms of HRT in older age may increase the risk.
+• However, there is also evidence suggesting that starting older oral forms of HRT in older age may increase risks - particularly stroke.
 It's always best to discuss your case and your risk factors for heart disease with a doctor.

 Risks